aldefouw/redcap_calc_value_differences/README.md

 Outside of **threads**, the values for all of the above should be obvious.

 If you have multiple processors or cores, you can increase **threads** number to increase the speed at which the values are scraped from the case report forms.
+If you have a single processor or only a single core, decrease the number of threads to something lower.

 Project Analysis Template:
 ```